Frequently Asked Questions

 Will my scholarship be canceled if my enrollment drops below full time?

 Many scholarships require that students be enrolled full time to receive the awards.
-Examples would include Presidential Scholarships, Faculty Honors Scholarships, Foundation Honors Scholarships and RI Academic Promise Scholarships.
+A few examples would include Presidential Scholarships, Honors Scholarships and RI Academic Promise Scholarships (refer to the Financial Aid Award Guide for eligibility criteria for the various financial aid awards).
 Enrollment status each semester is determined at the end of the first two weeks.
 This is often referred to as the Add/Drop period.
 You are charged for the number of credits that you remain enrolled in at the end of this period.
 As an undergraduate student, if you are enrolled for at least 12 credits at the end of the Add/Drop period, you will be considered as a full time student for scholarship purposes.
 If you subsequently withdraw from a course after the first two weeks, you will still be considered full time for scholarship purposes and no tuition charges will be refunded.

 There is one exception to the above policy.
 If you withdraw from all courses for the semester, both the charges and the financial aid may have to be prorated as explained in the question on this topic below.
 In addition, it is important to remember that most scholarship programs are limited to a total of eight semester payments.
 To complete a typical RIC degree program in eight semesters, you would need to complete an average of 15 credits in each semester.